-The UK’s National Qualification in Suicide Prevention 2013-18
+The UK’s National Accredited Unit of Learning in Suicide Prevention 2013-18

 Teaching the theory and practice of suicide intervention skills that can be applied in any professional or personal setting, captured in a one-day event accredited by City and Guilds of London.
 We use only the most experienced suicide prevention trainers to deliver this unique learning experience: for anyone who seeks greater understanding and confidence to intervene with people at risk of suicide.

 SFAUSI is comprised of 4 parts, each approximately 90 minutes duration.
 The programme teaches and practices the skills and knowledge needed to identify someone who may be thinking about suicide and competently intervene to help create suicide-safety as a first aid approach.